cryptodotis/crypto.is-docs/md/interact/time.md

  - If you like categorizing and collating, we aim to build a [collection of software](/projects/cch/).
  - If you're a sysadmin - perhaps you'd be interested in experimenting with [bleeding edge protocol improvements](/projects/bleeding/)
  - Are you curious about a particular technology?
 We'd love [guides and documentation](/guides/) around [remailers](http://en.wikipedia.org/wiki/Anonymous_remailer), [OTR](http://www.cypherpunks.ca/otr/), and a whole lot more.
+ - Check out our [Wishlist](/interact/wishlist/) of projects we'd like to work on, but just can't find the time.
  - Do you want to dive into a project right away?
 We can hook you up - there's a lot of projects that are buggy, less-than-supported, or need updating for new versions of software.